skorasaurus/cleboundaries/README.md

 Various City of Cleveland boundary files that aren't publicly available (or easily accessible) although they should be.

+**March 2021 Update**:

+The City of Cleveland now has many of these files publicly available at: https://planning.clevelandohio.gov/maps/OpenData.php and recommend to obtain them from there.

+The future of this repository will be determined.

 To download the GEOJSON Files, you may need to right-click on the URL and choose 'save link as'.

 For data where I didn't specify the license, I don't what know it is (I didn't make the data set), assume your own risk.